grantramsey/grantramsey.github.io/source/research.html.md

 ## Related publications:

-*   Ramsey, G. and Durand, P. (under contract) _Death and Taxa._ Cambridge University Press.
+*   Ramsey, G. and Durand, P. (expected 2025) _Death and Taxa._ Cambridge University Press.
-*   Durand, P. and Ramsey, G. (under contract) _Evolution's End: Life, Death, and the Mortality Constraint._ Oxford University Press.
+*   Durand, P. and Ramsey, G. (expected 2026) _Evolution's End: Life, Death, and the Mortality Constraint._ Oxford University Press.
+*   Durand, P. and Ramsey, G. (forthcoming) “Conceptual Foundations of Cell Mortality” in J. M. Hardwick and P. Durand (eds.) _The New Era of Microbial Cell Death_ Springer.
-*   Ramsey, G. and Durand, P. (2023) “Cell Fate: What's Evolution Got to do With It?” _Yale Journal of Biology and Medicine_.
+*   [download-icon](/papers/2023-yjbm-cell-fate.pdf)Ramsey, G. and Durand, P. (2023) “Cell Fate: What's Evolution Got to do With It?” _Yale Journal of Biology and Medicine_ 96(4): 565-568.
+[DOI: 10.59249/FBHI3484](https://doi.org/10.59249/FBHI3484)
 *   [download-icon](/papers/2023-hpls-cell-mortality.pdf) Durand, P. and Ramsey, G. (2023) “The concpts and origins of cell mortality” _History and Philosophy of the Life Sciences_ 45:23.
 [DOI: 10.1007/s40656-023-00581-8](https://doi.org/10.1007/s40656-023-00581-8)
 *   [download-icon](/papers/2021-moleco-pdc-black-queen.pdf) Ndhlovu, A., Durand, P., and Ramsey, G. (2021) “Programmed cell death as a black queen in microbial communities” _Molecular Ecology_ 30: 1110-1119.
 [DOI: 10.1111/mec.15757](https://doi.org/10.1111/mec.15757)
 *   [download-icon](/papers/2018-bt-pcd.pdf) Durand, P. and Ramsey, G. (2019) “The nature of programmed cell death” _Biological Theory_ 14: 30–41.
 [DOI: 10.1007/s13752-018-0311-0](https://doi.org/10.1007/s13752-018-0311-0)